mcp-rune 0.107.0

 • Provides a description for LLM understanding

-• Defines an input schema (JSON Schema)
+• Defines an input schema (a Zod raw shape)

 • Executes an action and returns results